Tracie Ruiz: Early competition

-She enjoyed a successful partnership with fellow American, Candy Costie, which included a silver medal in the women's duet at the 1982 World Aquatics Championships in Guayaquil.
-Over the next few years, they increased their medal haul, winning gold at both the 1983 Pan American Games and the 1984 Summer Olympics.
-Their partnership also extended to winning four US national championships and one NCAA national championship.
+She enjoyed a successful continuing partnership with fellow American, Candy Costie, which included a silver medal in the women's duet at the 1982 World Aquatics Championships in Guayaquil.
+Over the next few years, they increased their medal haul, winning gold at the 1983 Pan American Games.

+1984, 1988 Olympic medals

+Tracie's former coach Charlotte Davis was selected as the U.S. Olympic Head Coach for synchronized swimming in 1984.
+Achieving her goal, Tracie became the inaugural champion of the first Olympic synchronized swimming competition at the 1984 Summer Olympics in Los Angeles, winning gold medals in the solo event and in the duet, with long-time partner Candie Costie.
+In the dual event, Costie and Ruiz took the gold defeating the Canadian duet team of Sharon Hambrook and Kelly Kryczka, in a close competition.
+Ruiz later dominated the solo event, with her primary competition, Sharon Hambrook and Kelly Kryczka of Canada, not qualifying for the Olympic finals.
+In the Olympic final for the solo event, Ruiz defeated Carolyn Waldo of Canada who took the silver, and Miwako Motoyoshi of Japan who took the bronze.
+She intended to retire after the 1984 Olympics, and competed in bodybuilding for a time.

+After returning to competition in 1987, Tracie had an exceptional performance at the 1988 U.S. Olympic Trials, receiving all 10s and five 9.9s for technical merit in her final qualifying routine.
+Ruiz-Conforto narrowly missed winning a second gold at the 1988 Summer Olympics in Seoul, Korea, settling for silver in the solo event after having been beaten by her Canadian rival, Carolyn Waldo.
+Her domination of the event at the national level resulted in first place at all six US championships between 1981 and 1986.

 Personal life

 In June 1985, she married Michael Anthony Conforto, a former Penn State football player who had helped her train for the Olympics.
-Their son, Michael Conforto, played professional baseball for the New York Mets from 2015-2021 and is currently a member of the San Francisco Giants.
+Their son, Michael Conforto, played professional baseball for the New York Mets from 2015 until 2021 and is currently a member of the Los Angeles Dodgers.
 Their daughter, Jacqueline, played soccer at Azusa Pacific University.

-Awards
+Honors

 Tracie Ruiz was inducted into the International Swimming Hall of Fame in Fort Lauderdale, Florida in 1993.
+She was nominated and became a finalist for induction into the U.S. Olympic Hall of Fame in 2012.